DraftCall

 Head to Head

-Mark Andrews vs Mike Gesicki: Who Should You Start?
+Mark Andrews vs Mike Gesicki: The Full Breakdown

 Mark Andrews is the volume tight end in this matchup with 48 receptions for 422 yards, while Mike Gesicki profiles as a more touchdown-dependent spike play (2 scores on 28 catches).
 In weeks where Mike Gesicki finds the end zone he out-scores Mark Andrews, but the floor gap is real.